Assigning Themes and Style Sheet Classes

 The presentation qualities of elements are set in two ways.
 In some cases presentation values, such as Color, may appear as element attributes that can be assigned directly.
 However, in most cases, this is achieved by assigning a theme to the application or definition, or by manually assigning style classes to an element's Class attribute.

 Themes allow developers to instantly apply a consistent "look" to their applications.
 A theme is a collection of files (images, style sheet, template modifier file, etc.) that impart a specific appearance to a Logi application or definition.
-Several standard themes are provided for your use, and new ones are available in DevNet's Samples pages.
+Several standard themes are provided for your use, and new ones are available in DevNet's Themes Sample Application.

 Themes do the work for you, assigning style classes and setting other appearance attributes, making